 - Observing Treasury Counsel prosecuting a murder trial in the Old Bailey involving multiple defendants.

 - Researching prison conditions for a member of chambers defending an individual whose extradition was sought by the United States.

 - Providing research for a member of chambers concerning the terrorist financing offences and comparing how the provisions differ in the three jurisdictions in the United Kingdom.

 - Drafting a skeleton argument for an extradition appeal in which a member of chambers was representing the requesting judicial authority.

 - Pro bono work for organisations such as Liberty and Amnesty International.

 We make our tenancy decisions in early autumn, following a structured tenancy assessment.
-Almost all of our pupils obtain tenancies, with us or elsewhere.
+We hope and expect that all of our pupils will be offered tenancy with us.